 In this article, while trying to give a deeper understanding of what is ecotourism, we will give you information about ecotourism like the meaning of ecotourism, ecotourism tourism definition, and the principles of ecotourism.
 By the end of this article, we hope you will have a clearer understanding of the term and its evolution.

 What Is Ecotourism?

-Eco tourism or ecological tourism has been defined as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education” by The International Ecotourism Society (TIES, 2015).
-To answer the question “what is ecotourism?” in a simpler way, it is that form of tourism that is about going out into the natural world and is more about what you do in a place than where you stay.
+Eco-tourism or ecological tourism has been defined as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education” by The International Ecotourism Society (TIES, 2015).
+To answer the question “What is ecotourism?” in a simpler way, it is a form of tourism that is about going out into the natural world and is more about what you do in a place than where you stay.
 It is more than just travelling around the whole world and sightseeing.

 It is the kind of tourism where fragile and/or pristine natural environments are visited in a way that the impact of the visit is minimised.
 The environment and local communities should benefit in such a way that the latter is motivated to keep the local environment pristine.